Z PEG0 Cis

 The Bible says that pairing up and being together makes you stronger.
 Listen again.
 “Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.”

-Today, I wanted to share with you a special treat.
+Today, I wanted to share a special treat with you.
 Not only did I want to thank you for being such good and strong friends with one another, I wanted to let you know the surprising way this Bible passage ends.
 God has been talking about two people and how two are stronger than one.
 But then, God adds this surprise.
 Listen very carefully and see if you catch the surprise.
 “A cord of three strands is not quickly broken”.
 Who heard the surprise?
-(Ask for responses, hopefully someone will notice that it’s the number three).
+(Ask for responses - hopefully, someone will notice that it’s the number three).

-While I was reading this, I wondered what that third string is?
+While I was reading this, I wondered what that third string is.
 (Show them the third string – I suggest using a pink, purple, or white one for this part ).
 Any ideas?
 (Ask the kids for their thoughts).
-Not only here but in other places as well, God promises that when we are together with other people who love Him, God is there in the middle of us.
+God promises that when we are together with other people who love Him, God is in the middle of us, not only here but in other places as well.
 He twists himself with us (begin to twist the three strands; see note below*).

-When you are together (keep twisting), God shows up and is part of what you are doing too.
+When you are together (keep twisting), God shows up and is part of what you are doing, too.
 God is the third part of the cord.
-(Then complete the rope.)
-He is in the middle of what you do as friends together.
-Isn’t it amazing that your play and work together gets all twisted up with God?
+(Then, complete the rope.)
+He is in the middle of what you do as friends.
+Isn’t it amazing that your play and work together get all twisted up with God?
 He loves to be in the middle of how you love and care for each other.

 It’s getting so close to Valentine’s Day, and it’s a great time to remember how God twisted himself with us in another amazing way.
 It’s a gift of love.
 He sent down the cord of Jesus to be right in the middle of us!
 He knew that without Jesus, our cords could never mix with Him.
 But with Jesus and how He took away our sin, our cords can be mixed with God forever when we love Him and ask Him to be our Savior!